 Pexip Infinity's external policy API allows a vast range of call policy decisions to be taken by an external system, based on the data sources that are available to that external system.

 When external policy is enabled, rather than using its own database and systems to retrieve service and participant data, Pexip Infinity Conferencing Nodes send the external policy server a service request over a RESTful API and the server should respond by returning the requested data to the Conferencing Node.

 You must configure Pexip Infinity with the details of one or more external policy servers to which it can send policy API requests.
 You do this by configuring policy profiles with the addresses of one or more external policy server URLs and then associating each system location with one of those policy profiles.
 This means that different locations can use different policy servers for scalability and routing efficiency, if required.
 When a Conferencing Node needs to obtain data that is supported by external policy (such as service configuration information) it will request information from the policy server associated with the location hosting that node.

-Within a policy profile you can enable or disable support for each individual request type (avatars, service configuration, media location, directory and registration requests).
+Within a policy profile you can enable or disable support for each individual request type (avatars, service configuration, participant properties, media location, directory and registration requests).
 The requests can be subject to basic username and password authentication.
 For redundancy, you may also use a http load balancer in front of a pool of policy servers.

 See Requests and responses when using the Pexip Infinity external policy API for full information about how to use the external policy API.